databrickslabs/mosaic/docs/source/api/raster-functions.rst

     - If the input is a byte array, the driver must be explicitly specified.

   :code:`size`
+    - Optional: default is -1.
-    - If :code:`size` is set to -1, the file is loaded and returned as a single tile
+    - If :code:`size` is set to -1, the file is loaded and returned as a single tile.
-    - If set to 0, the file is loaded and subdivided into tiles of size 64MB
+    - If set to 0, the file is loaded and subdivided into tiles of size 64MB.
-    - If set to a positive value, the file is loaded and subdivided into tiles of the specified size
+    - If set to a positive value, the file is loaded and subdivided into tiles of the specified size.
     - If the file is too big to fit in memory, it is subdivided into tiles of size 64MB.

   :code:`with_checkpoint`
+    - Optional: default is false.
-    - If :code:`with_checkpoint` set to true, the tiles are written to the checkpoint directory
+    - If :code:`with_checkpoint` set to true, the tiles are written to the checkpoint directory.
     - If set to false, the tiles are returned as in-memory byte arrays.

   Once enabled, checkpointing will remain enabled for tiles originating from this function,